With so many photographers out there, what sets us apart is our style and personality. As a new photographer, it is often something you think about.

-Look at all the images that really speak to you and work out if there is a trend in these elements you are reading.
+Look at all the images that really speak to you and work out if there is a trend in these elements you are seeing.

 Please note: There is a fine line between copying another photographers work and using the elements of an image as a base to explore.
 I think all honest and passionate photographers know the difference.
 If you copy an image for educational purposes, don’t pass it off as your own.
 Maybe you won’t be publicly sharing this image.
 Use it as an educational exercise only.

 STEP 5: Act, Practice and Enjoy

-Good news, bad news?
-If you’re like me and a lot of humans, we just want to read something, take something or have magic wand and boom.
+If you’re like me and a lot of other humans, we just want to read something, take something or have a magic wand and boom.
 We are better or proficient at something.

 Finding your style doesn’t happen that way.
-Good news is that photography is a journey and there will be many hours with your camera and editing that you will simply just enjoy.
-Bad news is that your first 10,000-15,000 images will be your worst.
-So you’ll want to get cracking on snapping away that number.
+The good news is that photography is a journey and there will be many hours with your camera and editing that you will simply just enjoy.
+The bad news is that your first 10,000-15,000 images will be your worst.
+So you’ll want to get cracking on chipping away at that number.

-Practicing photography should be enjoyable and the best way to do this is to find or create a project you are not only passionate about, but one that is going to challenge you.
+Practising photography should be enjoyable and the best way to do this is to find or create a project you are not only passionate about but one that is going to challenge you.

-I think the turning point for me in terms of finding what style I really wanted to shoot was when I shot an entire cook book with 55+ recipes in 5 weeks.
+I think the turning point for me in terms of finding what style I really wanted to shoot was when I shot an entire cookbook with 55+ recipes every weekend for a month.

 With almost no budget and little time, I created some great images, but deep down I knew they weren’t exactly what made my heart sing.
 It was through this challenging project I worked out what it was I really wanted to create.